wickedest/xml-node/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improving this API-Builder asset
+about: Create a report to help us improving this API-Builder artefact
 title: "[BUG]"
 labels: bug

 ---

-**Asset version you are using**
+**Artefact version you are using**
 > Before creating a bug, please make sure to use the latest available version

 **API-Builder version you are using**